Yazan98/Shake-Reporter-Kt/README.md

 1. Initialize The Library To Declare Crashes Report Listener

-> Init has 2 Methods One to Override Default Listener and Another One to Trigger Exception if You want Addetional Work
+> Init has 2 Methods One to Override Default Listener and Another One to Trigger Exception if You want Additional Work

 ```
 class ApplicationInstance: Application() {